As of January 1, 2021, there were 45,637 licensed pharmacists in Canada.

-Your hours of work will depend on your workplace.
+Pharmacists’ hours of work will depend on their workplace.
 While many community pharmacies serve the public during regular business hours and slightly later (9 a.m. to 8 p.m. or 9 p.m.), some are open even later, and a few are open 24 hours a day.
 Commonly, community pharmacies are open seven days per week.
 Pharmacists at hospitals and long-term care facilities may have to work during evenings and overnight.
 An average work shift for a pharmacist is 8 hours.

-Where to find Pharmacy Jobs
+Where to Find Pharmacy Jobs